aspose-pdf/Aspose.PDF-Documentation/en/net/plugins/aspose-pdf-net-for-crm/oneclick-pdf-document-generator/_index.md

 - Microsoft Dynamics CRM 2015.
 - Microsoft Dynamics CRM Online.
-- .NET Framework 4.5 or above
+- .NET Framework 4.5 or above.

 Please feel free to contact us if you find any issues in installing or using this Add-on.